|Title:||Offensive Quality Control Coach|

 |City:||San Luis Obispo|

-Offensive Quality Control Coach • Second Year • UCLA '59
+Offensive Quality Control Coach • Third Year • UCLA '59

 Joe Harper, head football coach at Cal Poly from 1968 to 1981 and athletics director from 1968-73, returned to the Mustangs in the summer of 2011 to serve as offensive quality control coach.